Determine spread of credit default swap

 4(default) | numeric with values

 Premium payment frequency, specified as the comma-separated pair consisting of

-with values of
+1 vector with values of

 'Basis'— Day-count basis of contract

 2(actual/360) (default) | positive integers of the set

 [1...13]| vector of positive integers of the set

 Day-count basis of the contract, specified as the comma-separated pair consisting of